 There’s no shortage of information on the internet when it comes to the drug Molly, which is also known by its pharmaceutical name “MDMA.”
 The problem is that Molly is often portrayed to be safe, pure and natural, and this misinformation can have dire consequences for the people who take the drug.
-The truth is that Molly is just like any other drug, and it has a high likelihood for addiction.
+The truth is that Molly is just like any other drug, and it has a high likelihood of addiction.

 A Brief History: How Molly Came to Be